 The list you're viewing contains people like Samuel Pierpont Langley and Glenn Curtiss.
 Featuring aeronautic engineers and more, this list has it all.From reputable, prominent, and well known aerospace engineers to the lesser known aerospace engineers of today, these are some of the best professionals in the aerospace engineer field.
 If you want to answer the questions, "Who are the most famous aerospace engineers ever?" and "What are the names of famous aerospace engineers?" then you're in the right place.

 Elon Reeve Musk is a South African-born, Canadian-American entrepreneur, engineer, inventor and investor.
 He is the CEO and CTO of SpaceX, CEO and chief product architect of Tesla Motors, and chairman of SolarCity.
-He is the founder of SpaceX and a cofounder of Paypal, Inc., Tesla Motors, and Zip2. ...more
+He is the founder of SpaceX and a cofounder of Paypal, Inc., Tesla Motors, and Zip2.
+He has also envisioned a conceptual high-speed transportation system known as the Hyperloop. ...more

 Also Rankedsee more on Elon Musk